 - Lightweight & Fast: Ghost is a lightweight platform that loads really fast.

-- Built in Newsletter & Membership Featured: Ghost has built in newsletter and membership features that eliminates the need for third party plugins.
+- Built-in Newsletter & Membership Featured: Ghost has a built-in newsletter and membership features that eliminate the need for third-party plugins.

 - Limited Features: Ghost doesn’t have as many features as WordPress plugins.